Peter19011982/Python/Python_2.md

 ```

+-- This is dirfun module
-Python dir function
+-- Python dir function
-The built-in dir function gives a sorted list of strings containing the names defined by a module.
+-- The built-in dir function gives a sorted list of strings containing the names defined by a module.

-#!/usr/bin/python

-# dirfun.py

-"""
-This is dirfun module
-"""
 ```python
 import math, sys